ProjectCleverWeb/PHP-Color/README.md

 ## Usage

 First pull in the autoloader and the color class.
-(It is recommend that you take advantage of PHP's `use &hellip; as` syntax)
+(It is recommend that you take advantage of PHP's <code>use &hellip; as</code> syntax)

 ```php
 require_once __DIR__.'/projectcleverweb/php-color/autoload.php';